-The intent of the Project X is to provide funding for water quality projects that do not replace existing transportation water quality expenditures.
+The intent of Project X is to provide funding for water quality projects that do not replace existing transportation water quality expenditures.
 In other words, if a project has components which would replace features already in place or which would fulfill project specific mitigation, those components would not be eligible for funding consideration.
 Some upgrades and expansions may be eligible with appropriate supporting justification.

-Proposed projects, which support compliance with the 2015 adopted Trash Provisions, are eligible for Project X funding provided the funds would do not replace established and programmed funds and the funds are not applied to any mandated project design features or required mitigation measures.
+Proposed projects, which support compliance with the 2015 adopted Trash Provisions, are eligible for Project X funding provided the funds do not replace established and programmed funds and the funds are not applied to any mandated project design features or required mitigation measures.

 The eligibility of the project and its components will be determined during the evaluation process.
-Contact Alfonso Hernandez at (714) 560-5363, or AHernandez@octa.net with questions.
+Contact Alison Army Adrian Salazar -at (714) 560-55375363, or aarmy@octa.net asalazar@octa.net with questions.